apache/apisix/docs/en/latest/plugin-develop.md

         - qeddd145sfvddff4
 ```

-APISIX will try to decrypt the data with keys in the order of the keys in the keyring (only for parameters declared `encrypted = true`).
+APISIX will try to decrypt the data with keys in the order of the keys in the keyring (only for parameters declared in `encrypt_fields`).
 If the decryption fails, the next key will be tried until the decryption succeeds.

 If none of the keys in `keyring` can decrypt the data, the original data is used.